-Epigenetic therapy is an emerging cancer treatment that uses drugs to reverse genetic changes to their precancerous state.
-The therapy may help people with mesothelioma live longer, but it is only available through clinical trials.
+Epigenetic therapy is an emerging cancer treatment that may help people with mesothelioma live longer.
+The therapy is only available through clinical trials.
 Several epigenetic drugs are currently under investigation in clinical trials for mesothelioma.

 Until recently, scientists thought genetic mutations played a bigger role in cancer risk than epigenetic changes to our DNA.
 However, it has become widely accepted that epigenetics potentially plays an equal if not bigger role in cancer than genetic mutations.